bhoward/focsipedia/docs/sets/functions.md

 can determine $f(a)$ by finding that ordered pair and looking at the second coordinate.
-In fact, it is convenient to consider the function and its graph to be the same thing, and to use this as our official mathematical definition.[^This is a convenient definition for the mathematical world, but as is often the case in mathematics, it leaves out an awful lot of the real world.
+In fact, it is convenient to consider the function and its graph to be the same thing, and to use this as our official mathematical definition.[^2]

+[^2]: This is a convenient definition for the mathematical world, but as is often the case in mathematics, it leaves out an awful lot of the real world.
 Functional relationships in the real world are _meaningful_, but we model them in mathematics with meaningless sets of ordered pairs.
-We do this for the usual reason: to have something precise and rigorous enough that we can make logical deductions and prove things about it.]
+We do this for the usual reason: to have something precise and rigorous enough that we can make logical deductions and prove things about it.

 > Let $A$ and $B$ be sets.
 A **function** from $A$ to
 $B$ is a subset of $A\times B$ which has the property that